89luca89/distrobox/docs/usage/distrobox-create.md

 Note that enabling `--init` **will disable host's process integration**.
 From within the container you will not be able to see and manage host's processes.
 This is needed because `/sbin/init` must be pid 1.

+From version 1.3.2 of distrobox, when you create a new container, it will also generate an entry in the applications list.